The Teachings of Kenneth S. Cohen

 About the terms "Medical" or "Therapeutic Qigong"

 Ken's work has been sponsored by the American Cancer Society, chronic pain clinics, and numerous medical schools, hospitals, and health-care organizations.
-Therapeutic Qigong courses are designed to teach practical techniques and supportive research that address specific health concerns.
+External Qi Healing courses are designed to teach practical techniques and supportive research that address specific health concerns.

 Sports Qigong: Golf Gong anyone?
 Qigong can dramatically improve performance in any sport.
 Ken has worked with numerous athletes and coaches on the sports applications of Qigong.
 One golfer improved his drive by 50 yards after a month of qigong.
 A tennis pro found a new way to teach hand-eye coordination, weight shifting, and waist flexibility.
-A qigong football player uses Taiji Quan principles to effortlessly knock down the opposition.
+A qigong runner has more spring in his/her step and preserves knees and hips from injury.
+Of course the most famous sports application of qigong is to the martial arts, to increase strength. power, speed, and coordination, and to prevent injury.

 Sexual Qigong: This course provides details about how to achieve personal sexual health through exercise, diet, and ancient practices of circulating and balancing life force with your partner.
-This is a professional lecture format with plenty of humor and anecdotes.
+This is a professional lecture format that combines Taoist philosophy with Chinese medical theory.

 Business Qigong: Qigong can reduce stress and improve employee health, attitude, social skills, and energy.
 It means less missed work days and a better bottom line.
 One of Ken's students, the former owner of one of the largest used car dealerships in the U.S., attributed his success and early retirement to qigong.
 Employees who practiced qigong had more energy and greater sensitivity to customer needs.
 Sales went through the roof!
 Business managers and negotiators can use qigong to stay centered, which means not being manipulated or pressured into poor decisions.
 At all levels, qigong teaches business people how to take better care of themselves.